Fall Admission: 2-Year Sequence

 MNHN 694 - Contemporary Issues in Couples and Family Therapy (3 Credits)

-The course introduces Family Systems theory and explores the family and couple’s culture and cultural beliefs as they pertain to the ways in which they interact and develop.
-The course further addresses the interactions between family members, especially within socio/economic and cultural contexts, and its impact on mental health and wellness.
+The course introduces Family Systems theory and explores the ways in which families and couples interact and develop.
+The course further addresses the interactions between family members, especially within a variety of contexts, and its impact on mental health and wellness.

 MNHN 705 - Advanced Addiction Counseling and Techniques (3 Credits)

-This course will examine advanced substance abuse counseling and techniques in detail.
-This course will focus on the application of various evidence based intervention techniques within various treatment venues.
-The impact of the addiction on the family, culture and society will also be addressed.
-The course will include observational activities, demonstrations and role playing of advanced counseling skills.
+This course will examine advanced substance abuse counseling and techniques, with a focus on the application of various evidence-based intervention techniques within various treatment venues.
+Counselors-in-Training (CITs)will explore the impact of addiction on the family, medical well-being, mental health, and engagement of clients.
+Issues of toxicity, medication interventions, various treatment modalities, assessments and screenings, treatment planning and outcome measurement will be addressed.
+The course learning activities will include observational activities, demonstrations, and role-playing of advanced counseling skills.

 MNHN 771 - Internship II (4.5 Credits)